 The prisoner looked at the pouch that held the knife, and then up at the young woman.
 His eyes were yellow and foggy, so foggy that Caitlin wondered if he could even see her.

 “How did your trip go?”, the prisoner asked.

 The young woman took a deep breath before replying.
 The inhalation straightened her slightly stooped shoulders.
 “The first time they turned me away.
 I’m too young to launch an appeal.
 The second time Mrs. Simpson came with me.”

 “God bless that woman.”

 “She abstained.
 If it had made a difference, she’d have voted for me.
 I know that.
 But … tell me what happened, child.”

 Caitlin handed the prisoner the form letter she had received from the Office of the Procurator General.
 He pushed it back to her, and said gruffly, “Read it.”
 She did so,

-The co-operative at 14 Cyclades Ave., Juneau, Alaska is entitled to imprison hoarders under the terms of the War Measures Act.
+The Co-operative at 14 Cyclades Avenue, Juneau, Alaska is entitled to imprison hoarders under the terms of the War Measures Act.
 Penal facilities must conform to the incarceration standards outlined in the Constitution and they are subject to periodic audits.
-No sentence can exceed 5 years without a review by the Third Circuit Court of Greater Alaska.
+No sentence can exceed 5 years without a review by the Third Circuit Court of the Alaskan Federation.